robcarver17/pysystemtrade/docs/futures.md

 There are three ways to generate roll calendars:

-1. Generate an [approximate calendar](#roll_calendars_from_approx) based on the 'ExpiryOffset' parameter, and then adjust it so it is viable given the individual contract futures prices we have from the [previous stage](#get_historical_data).
+1. Generate an [approximate calendar](#roll_calendars_from_approx) based on the 'ExpiryOffset' parameter stored in the instrument roll parameters we already setup
-2. Infer from [existing 'multiple price' data](#roll_calendars_from_multiple).
+2. Infer the roll calendar from [existing 'multiple price' data](#roll_calendars_from_multiple).
 [Multiple price data](/data/futures/multiple_prices_csv) are data series that include the prices for three types of contract: the current, next, and carry contract (though of course there may be overlaps between these). pysystemtrade is shipped with .csv files for multiple and adjusted price data.
 3. Use the provided roll calendars, saved in .

+Once we have our roll calendar

+, and then adjust it so it is viable given the individual contract futures prices we have from the [previous stage](#get_historical_data).

 <a name="roll_calendars_from_approx"></a>
 ### Approximate roll calendars, adjusted with actual prices